chenchik/D3Project/README.md

 Now the website will be running on port 3000.

-To access the site, type this into the url.
+To access the site, type this into your browser's url.

 <code>http://localhost:3000</code>